 Sets the home for Fedora's persisted data.
 Without this setting Fedora tries to use the current-working-directory as the home of persisted data.
 If the Tomcat user does not have write access to the installation area (e.g. /var/lib/tomcat7), then Fedora 4 will not deploy.
 Set this system property to a directory writable by the tomcat process.

 JVM Tuning Properties

 We have a separate page with suggested VM options for general Java tuning.

 Clustering Properties (only effective in a clustered configuration)

 '''

--Djgroups.tcp.address

--Dfcrepo.ispn.numOwners

--Djava.net.PreferIPv4Stack=true

--Dfcrepo.ispn.replication.timeout=<timeout-in-ms>
+-Djgroups.tcp.address=<ip-address>

+-Dfcrepo.ispn.numOwners=<num-nodes-in-cluster>

 '''